Donate Money

 “As a person whose income is just Social Security, I find that everything seems really expensive!
 The Yarmouth Food Pantry has been such a help!
 You never know what’s going to be there, but it is always fun to build my weekly menu around it.
 The Food Pantry is really a blessing – keep up the great work!!”

-One recipient of Fuel Assistance was a single mother with a child, who decided to return to school at age 54 after a job change.
+One recipient of Home Heating Assistance was a single mother with a child, who decided to return to school at age 54 after a job change.
 She told us:

 A mother of two grown children who was living alone in an apartment, and had been out of work for six years with back problems.
-She generally relied on family members for assistance, but the Fuel Assistance was greatly appreciated last year.
+She generally relied on family members for assistance, but the Home Heating Assistance was greatly appreciated last year.
 In order to conserve her fuel for when it was most needed, she heated water for dish-washing on the stove and took showers sparingly.
-She could not have gotten through the winter without help from the Fuel Assistance Fund.
+She could not have gotten through the winter without help from the Home Heating Assistance Program.